French election: Macron in pole position, Le Pen racing hard

 The Associated Press

-PARIS (AP) — President Emmanuel Macron is in the pole position to win reelection Sunday in France’s presidential runoff, yet his lead over far-right rival Marine Le Pen depends on one major uncertainty: voters who decide to stay home.
+PARIS (AP) — French President Emmanuel Macron is in the pole position to win reelection Sunday in the country’s presidential runoff, yet his lead over far-right rival Marine Le Pen depends on one major uncertainty: voters who could decide to stay home.

-A victory in Sunday’s runoff vote would make Macron the first French president in 20 years to win a second term.
+A Macron victory in this vote — which could have far-reaching repercussions for Europe’s future direction and Western efforts to stop the war in Ukraine — would make him the first French president in 20 years to win a second term.

-Polls also forecast a possibly record-high number of people who either vote blank or stay at home and don’t vote at all in this second and final round.
+Overseas French territories allowed voters to start casting ballots Saturday in polling stations that ranged from near the Caribbean shore in the Antilles to the savannahs of French Guiana on the South American coast.

+Back on the French mainland, workers assembled a stage Saturday beneath the Eiffel Tower where Macron is expected to make his post-election speech, win or lose.

-The April 10 first-round vote eliminated 10 other presidential candidates.
-Who becomes France’s next leader will largely depend on what people who backed those losing candidates do on Sunday.
+France’s April 10 first-round vote eliminated 10 other presidential candidates, and who becomes the country’s next leader — Macron or Le Pen — will largely depend on what supporters of those losing candidates do on Sunday.

 The question is a hard one, especially for leftist voters who dislike Macron but don’t want to see Le Pen in power either.
-A second term for Macron relies in part on their mobilization, prompting the French leader to issue multiple appeals to leftist voters in recent days.
+Macron issued multiple appeals to leftist voters in recent days in hopes of securing their support.

 “Think about what British citizens were saying a few hours before Brexit or (people) in the United States before Trump’s election happened: ‘I’m not going, what’s the point?’
 I can tell you that they regretted it the next day,” Macron warned this week on France 5 television.

-The two rivals both appeared combative in the final days before Sunday’s election, including clashing Wednesday in a one-on-one televised debate.
+The two rivals were combative in the final days before Sunday’s election, clashing Wednesday in a one-on-one televised debate.
+No campaigning is allowed through the weekend, and polling is banned.

 “When someone explains to you that Islam equals Islamism equals terrorism equals a problem, that is clearly called the far-right,” Macron declared Friday on France Inter radio.